NogueraMateo/FastAPI-Integrations/README.md

 ## Setting up the Zoom account application

-- Also you'll need to create a zoom application, specifically a Server-to-Server OAuth.
+You'll also need to create a zoom application, specifically a Server-to-Server OAuth.
 This step is neccessary to get the zoom credentials to make sure the meeting scheduling works as expected.

 You can easily get the credentials by following the [Zoom Documentation](https://developers.zoom.us/docs/internal-apps/)